sanja7s/positive_stress_in_companies/README.md

 Results structure:

-* all the plots and lingustic analysis are storeed in `results.
+* all the plots and linguistic analysis are stored in `results`.

 ## Running tests